Optimizing Your Baby’s Day

 4:30 PM: Dinner.
 Continue to encourage self-feeding and try new foods.
 Praise and encourage good eating habits.

-6:15 PM to 6:30 PM: Relaxation time.
+6:30 PM: Relaxation time.
 Engage in quiet activities like reading or gentle play with soft toys.
 Use calming music to set the environment.
-Reinforce relaxation with calming comments.

 Bedtime Routine: